 Historian Shigeaki Mori and WWII B-24 Pilot and Hiroshima POW survivor Thomas Cartwright came together to tell us a story that only they knew.
-They wrote the historical record of Americans who died from the blast and radiation effects of the atomic bombing of Hiroshima in the books Secret History of Americans in Hiroshima, and A Date with the Lonesome Lady: A Hiroshima POW Returns.
+In their books Secret History of Americans in Hiroshima, and A Date with the Lonesome Lady: A Hiroshima POW Returns they wrote the historical record of Americans who died from the blast and radiation effects of the atomic bombing of Hiroshima.

 494th Bombardment Group (H), 866th Bomber Squadron

 The 494th Bombardment Group (H) was the last of the B-24 heavy bombardment groups that was formed and trained by the US Army Air Forces.
 The 494th BG was composed of the 864th, 865th, 866th, and 877th Bomber Squadrons, and (in late July 1945) the reassigned 373rd Bomb Squadron of the 14th AF 308 BG (H) from the Far Eastern Air Force (FEAF) CBI/China.
 No other B-24 Squadrons were formed in the 7th USAAF, and no additional crews were formed and deployed in the war.
 Crew 42B was one of the last replacement crew assigned to the 866th Bomber Squadron.
-Fittingly in so many ways, the motto of the 494th was: Ultimum Fit Primum––the last shall be first.
+Fittingly in so many ways because of the many “first to...” achievements, the motto of the 494th was: Ultimum Fit Primum––the last shall be first.

 Known officially to the USAAF as 494th Bombardment Group (Heavy) B-24 replacement crew 42B, most of what we know about these men as a crew is gleaned from the memoir and interviews of Thomas Cartwright.
 Six of the Americans who were killed by the atomic bombing of Hiroshima were part of a crew that was originally assigned to Cartwright in August of 1944.
 It is likely that their superior training performance marked them for advanced training in the use of radar, and it wasn't until April of 1945, about the time of Germany's defeat, that they were deployed into the Pacific Theater for combat.
 They nearly missed combat altogether while waiting In Kauai, Hawaii, for assignment.
 In May, 1945, they were assigned to be one of the final two replacement crews for the 866th Squadron of the 494th Bombardment Group (Heavy) of the 7th Air Force, already stationed in Angaur, an island in the Palau Group in the Caroline Islands of the south Pacific.
 Arriving on 30 May, Cartwright was told that his crew would be split up and assigned to fill missing slots among the veteran crews, but that never happened.

-On 28 July, 1945, Tom Cartwright and his crew flew the Lonesome Lady on Mission #138 of the 494th BG (H).
+On 28 July, 1945, Tom Cartwright and his crew flew the Lonesome Lady on Mission #138/9 of the 494th BG (H).
 Their goal was to sink the Japanese Fast Battleship Haruna.
 Eight of the men shown here were prisoners of war (POWs) for the last weeks of the war; only two of the nine aboard Lonesome Lady returned home.
-Ralph Neal was not a usual member of Crew 42B; however, despite removal of his guns to gain payload capacity and flight range, he was assigned to fly Mission #138 as ball turret gunner in place of Frank Baker (bottom left in the posed crew photograph above), who was on sick call at that time.
-Six of the American POWs who died in Hiroshima belonged to this crew.
+Ralph Neal was not a usual member of Crew 42B; however, despite removal of his guns to gain payload capacity and flight range, he was assigned to fly Mission #138/9 as ball turret gunner in place of Frank Baker (bottom left in the posed crew photograph above), who was on sick call at that time.
+Six of the American POWs who died in Hiroshima were members of Cartwright’s crew.

 US Army Air Force 7th AF B-24 Bomber Replacement Crew 42B